cose-wg/cose-spec/draft-schaad-cose.md

 recipients
 :   contains the recipient information.
-  The field can have one of three types:
+  The field can have one of three data types:

-  *  An array of COSE_Encrypt elements, one for each recipient.
+  *  An array of COSE_encrypt elements, one for each recipient.

-  *  A single COSE_Element, encoded as an extension to the containing COSE_element, for a single recipient.
+  *  A single COSE_encrypt element, encoded as an extension to the containing COSE_encrypt element, for a single recipient.
      Single recipients can be encoded either this way or as a single array element.

   *  A 'null' value if there are no recipients.

-## Header Parameters

-The header parameters discussed here are taken from {{I-D.ietf-jose-json-web-encryption}}.
-For the most part they are interpreted the same here as for JOSE.

-alg
-:   contains the algorithm identifier used to encrypt the plain text.

-epk
-:   contains an ephemeral key for key agreement management algorithms.
-Note however, that it is a COSE encoded key and not a JOSE encoded key.

-zip
-:   contains a compression algorithm identifier if the plain text was compressed prior to being encrypted.

-jku
-:   contains a URL pointing to a JWK Set (defined in {{I-D.ietf-jose-json-web-key}}).[^CREF3]{: source="JLS"}

-[^CREF3]: Do we defined a cku as well?

-cwk
-:   contains the public key fields for the key used to encrypt the object.

-kid
-:   contains a value which can be used to select a key from one or more keys the application has access to.

-cty
-:   contains a string which identifies the content of the plain text.

-There are a number of header fields defined in
-{{I-D.ietf-jose-json-web-encryption}} which are not used.
-These include PUT THE LIST OF UNUSED ITEMS HERE.
-Includes 'enc'?

 ## Key Management Methods